hadiBH/Trivia/README.md

 ## Statistics

 In our app, there is a Statistics section that provides users with insights into their practice performance, helping users to track their progress and identify areas for improvement.
 One of the key components is the progress chart, which provides a visual representation of the performance across different subjects in the trivia.
-As you continue to practice, regardless of whether your answers are correct or incorrect, the chart dynamically adjusts to reflect the progress in each subject.
+As you continue to practice, the chart dynamically adjusts to reflect the progress in each subject.
 This allows the user to easily see which subjects they have practiced the most and those that may require additional attention.
 Additionally, when you start practicing the trivia game, a pie chart appears, showcasing the percentage of correct answers you've achieved overall.
 This chart is segmented by subjects, giving you insights into the proportion of correct answers within each subject area, enabling the user to focus their efforts accordingly.
+Graph Column Description
+The column in our graph represents the frequency of gameplay for each theme.
+It illustrates the number of times you've engaged with each subject, providing insight into your level of interest and focus on specific topics.
+Pie Chart Description
+The pie chart visually represents the distribution of correct answers within each subject relative to the total number of attempted questions multiplied by the number of tests taken.
+Each segment of the pie chart corresponds to a subject, with the size of the segment indicating the proportion of correct answers achieved within that subject area.
+This calculation offers a comprehensive view of performance efficiency across different subjects.
+Percentage Inside the Circle Description
+The percentages displayed inside the circle represent the cumulative number of correct answers obtained across all subjects relative to the total number of questions in all tests.

 ## Our Vision of Whac A Mole Study Buddy
 Integrating education with entertainment through games like Whac A Mole Study Buddy offers a transformative approach to learning, bridging the gap between traditional study methods and engaging, interactive experiences.
 By infusing educational content into a familiar and enjoyable format, such as the classic Whac-A-Mole game, our Study Buddy taps into the intrinsic human desire for fun and excitement.
 Through gamification, users are incentivized to actively participate in their learning journey, as the thrill of gameplay motivates them to tackle challenging questions and strive for mastery.
+In our game, we've integrated a learning component to earn points, incorporating trivia questions that challenge users to consider the correct answers.
+Inspired by the original game's bomb element, we've transformed wrong answers into bombs, urging players to be cautious.
+However, fear not!
+Every mistake serves as a learning opportunity, enriching the experiential learning process.
+With multiple attempts available, users can engage in strategic learning, refining their knowledge and decision-making skills while progressing through the game.

 ## Project Components and Technologies